 Issue 3: 21-32% relapse rate was reported, but it unclear how relapse was defined and assessed?
 Both true relapse after resolution and exacerbation of ongoing symptoms are characteristic of certain PASC phenotypes, specifically, neurocognitive dysfunction and fatigue.
 Did relapse differ across the three different persistent COVID-19 phenotypes (HAP, FAP, MOP)?
 A 6-fold increase was reported in those with acute MOP and fatigue, but association with persistent phenotypes is not reported and would be of interest.

-Answer 3: Remitting/relapsing character of long COVID and post-COVID-19 syndrome is now clear in light of literature and knowledge acquired in the growing population of convalescents but were ill characterized at the study initiation in September 2020.
+Answer 3: Remitting/relapsing character of long COVID and post-COVID-19 syndrome is now reported clear in light of literature and knowledge acquired in the growing population of convalescents but were ill characterized at the study initiation in September 2020.
 We have to admit that this point was only insufficiently covered by the survey; the occurrence of relapse was gauged by a single yes/no question without specifying the recurring symptoms or their intensity (see the text attached as Supplementary File to the revised submission).
 Furthermore, we believe that characteristic of relapse events may be investigated by longitudinal studies with a far better resolution.
 A more detailed relapse assessment panel is however planned in the follow-up survey.

 In the current manuscript version, the results of relapse risk modeling were removed as a response to bias issues raised by Reviewer 1.
 Instead, we decided to compare frequencies of relapse queried by the single yes/no item in the clusters of long-COVID and post-COVID-19 syndrome individuals (Figure ...)